UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 species for the management of WA’s recreational and commercial fisheries.

-We are going to two different data sets.
+We are going to explore two different data sets.
 They each contain age frequency distributions of 500 fish.

 The first data sets assumes constant recruitment - this means that the same number of juvenile fish enter the population each year and